-- Use the Builder's Lending Institution.
-The government may put a stop to this practice since it could violate RESPA and anti-trust laws.
-Plus, you may pay more in rate and get less favorable terms.
-Builders like to insist buyers get prequalified through their own lender to make sure you can get a loan.
-They don't tend to trust mortgage brokers who are also, say, real estate agents.
+- Use the builder's lending institution: The result could be a higher interest rate and less favorable loan terms.
+Builders like to insist buyers get pre-qualified through their own lender to make sure you can get a loan.

 The upgrades the builder offers you may cost you more in the long run.
 New home builders aren't in the charity business.
 They want to make a profit.
 Realize that much of the builder's mark-up is in upgrades because the builder purchases materials and appliances in bulk or at wholesale.
 So, you're getting a retail trade, and the builder is still making a profit from you.

 Luxury Freebies and Enticements

-You can bet your bottom dollar that the new home builder has access to wholesale pricing for those luxury freebies.
-You might be able to get a discount if you bought those items yourself.
+You can bet the new home builder has access to wholesale pricing for any luxury freebies.
+You might be able to get a discount if you bought these items yourself:

-- Free Vacations.
-The builder may advertise "Free Cruise to Tahiti Worth $10,000."
+- Free Vacations: The builder may advertise "Free Cruise to Tahiti Worth $10,000."
 Verify the cost of that cruise through other travel agencies.
 Moreover, ask yourself if you would otherwise buy a Tahitian cruise.
-If the answer is no, you would not fork out hard, cold cash for that trip, then pass it by.
-Many travelers pass on Tahiti and visit the other islands, anyway.
+If the answer is no, you would not fork out cash for that trip, then pass it by.

 - Free Cars: Most of the free car giveaways that builders advertise are not an outright gift of a new car.
 They are leases.
 A leased vehicle must be returned to the dealer at the end of the lease, which is typically two to three years.
 You are receiving the right to drive a vehicle, not own a vehicle, plus you might pay higher insurance premiums for the privilege.
 You may also be faced with fees at lease termination, especially if you have exceeded the mileage limitations or damaged the vehicle.